all-of-us/workbench/README.md

 ###Examples:
 #### Generate count data in BigQuery from a cdr release
-`./project.rb generate-cdr-counts --bq-project all-of-us-ehr-dev --bq-dataset test_merge_dec26 --workbench-project all-of-us-workbench-test --public-project all-of-us-workbench-test --cdr-version 20180206 --bucket all-of-us-workbench-private-cloudsql`
+`./project.rb generate-cdr-counts --bq-project all-of-us-ehr-dev --bq-dataset test_merge_dec26 --workbench-project all-of-us-workbench-test --public-project all-of-us-workbench-test --cdr-version 20180206 --bin-size 20 --bucket all-of-us-workbench-private-cloudsql`
 ##### Result is
 1. BigQuery datasets:  all-of-us-workbench-test:cdr20180206 and all-of-us-workbench-test:public20180206
-2. CSV dumps of tables in bucket all-of-us-workbench-private-cloudsql: cdr20180206/*.csv and public20180206/*.csv
+2. CSV dumps of tables in bucket all-of-us-workbench-private-cloudsql: cdr20180206/*.csv and public20180206/*.csv with public counts in multiples of bin-size
 3. Browse csvs in browser like here :https://console.cloud.google.com/storage/browser?project=all-of-us-workbench-test&organizationId=394551486437
 3. Note cdr-version can be ''  to make datasets named cdr and public
 #### Generate local mysql databases -- cdr and public for data generated above